Frequently Asked Questions J.D. Program

-Furthermore, we make admissions decisions on a rolling basis, and there is no early decision program.
 Each year, we wait until we have a critical mass of applications to begin our review and while each year is just a little different than its predecessors, we don't typically achieve this volume until mid-to late October.(Back to Top)

 For your file to be consider complete, J.D. applicants must submit the following:

 - Personal Statement

 - Transcripts reflecting all completed academic work at the college or university level

 - Reportable LSAT or GRE Score